reecemcd/ts-deserializable/README.md

 `coming soon...`

+## Description

+TS-Deserializable is library that uses metadata and reflection to deserialize unverified data from an external location (like an XMLHttpRequest request) to an instance of a class with a provided decorator config pattern.
+Data mapping can be applied to conform data to your classes and fallback values must be given in case data is missing.
+Logging can occur in various ways to report any missing data where needed.

 ## Getting Started

-TS-Deserializable is a decorator pattern that uses metadata and reflection to deserialize unverified data from an external location, like a XMLHttpRequest request, to an instance of a class.
-Data mapping can be applied to conform data to your classes and fallback values can be given incase data is missing.
-Logging can occur in various ways to report any missing data where needed.

 To begin, define a log level of either `ignore`, `warn`, `error`, or `throw` with `@DsClass()`.
 Then, define how data will map to a classes' properties with `@DsProp()`.